Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Introduction

-In addition to nice combinatorial properties, there is an analog of the ring presentation for $H^*(Gr(k,n))$ in terms of Schur polynomials in each of these more general contexts.
+In addition to nice Littlewood-Richardson rules, there are analogs of the ring presentation for $H^*(Gr(k,n))$ in terms of Schur polynomials in each of the equivariant and/or quantum contexts.
 For an overview of the Schur presentation in the classical case, we refer the reader to Fulton's book and the references therein \cite{Fulton}.
 The equivariant presentation is also established via the Borel isomorphism, but with the additional perspective of GKM theory as in \cite{KnutsonTao}.
 Bertram proved a quantum analogue of the Giambelli and Pieri formulas for the quantum cohomology ring of the Grassmannian \cite{Bertram}, while the equivariant quantum ring presentation was given by Mihalcea\cite{MihalceaTransactions}.
-In that paper, Mihalcea proves a Giambelli formula which shows that the factorial Schur polynomials of \cite{MolevSagan} represent the equivariant quantum Schubert classes.
+In that paper, Mihalcea proves a Giambelli formula which shows that the \emph{factorial Schur polynomials} of \cite{MolevSagan} represent the equivariant quantum Schubert classes.

-\subsection{Statement of the Main Theorem}
+\subsection{Statement of the main theorem}

 In \cite{BCFF}, Bertram, Ciocan-Fontanine, and Fulton proved a delightful rule for computing the structure constants in the quantum cohomology of $Gr(k,n)$ from the structure constants of the classical cohomology ring of $Gr(k,2n)$.
-More specifically, they provide an explicit formula for the quantum version of the Littlewood-Richardson coefficients as signed summations of the classical Littlewood-Richardson coefficients $c_{\lambda, \mu}^{\nu}$ that appear in the expansion of a product of Schubert classes in terms of the Schubert basis.
+More specifically, they provide an explicit formula for the quantum Littlewood-Richardson coefficients as signed summations of the classical Littlewood-Richardson coefficients $c_{\lambda, \mu}^{\nu}$ that appear in the expansion of a product of Schubert classes in terms of the Schubert basis.
 The algorithm involves removing \emph{rim hooks} from the border strip of the Young diagram for $\nu$ in exchange for picking up signed powers of the quantum variable $q$, and thus became known as the \emph{rim hook rule}.

-Prior to the work presented in this paper, all known algorithms for computing equivariant quantum Littlewood-Richardson coefficients were either recursive or rely on doing computations in a related two-step flag variety.
-Mihalcea gave the first algorithm for calculating equivariant quantum Littlewood-Richardson coefficients in the form of a (non-positive) recursion in \cite{MihalceaAdvances}.
-An extension of the puzzle rule of Knutson and Tao \cite{KnutsonTao} to two-step flag varieties has been proved in \cite{BKPT}, and Buch has announced an extension of this two-step puzzle rule to the equivariant case \cite{Buch}.
-In principle this two-step puzzle rule can be combined with results of \cite{BKT} to produce quantum Littlewood-Richardson coefficients by computing Schubert structure constants in as many as $n/2$ different two-step flag varieties.
-While this paper was in preparation, the authors discovered that Gorbounov and Korff have also recently established a different non-recursive formula for the equivariant quantum Littlewood-Richardson coefficients that does not appeal to two-step flags \cite{GK}.